cherifimehdi/Genie_Webex/README.md

 ![Topology](./Images/Topology.png)

-GNS3 was used with Cisco routers equipped with IOS images and a Linux machine as admin (Windows Subsystem for Linux).
+GNS3 was used with Cisco routers equipped with IOS images and a Linux machine as admin since the framework Genie/PyATS works only on Linux or Mac OSX.
+However, you can use the Windows Subsystem for Linux (WSL, as the case used in this project).
 This allows to test the project even if we do not have recent versions of GNS3 or EVE-NG with IOS-XE which consumes resources (RAM and CPU).
 However, you can test this project using your own emulator or the DevNet SANDBOX Cisco Modeling Labs (CML).
 You just need to modify the parameters concerning the information about the devices used in the _connex.yml_ file (IP addresses, users, IOS type, ...).
 Here is the link for the SANDBOX catalogs, just choose the one from Cisco Modeling Labs : https://devnetsandbox.cisco.com/RM/Topology.

 # Packages installation and Requierements